BharathiSrini/amazon-bedrock-agentcore-samples/01-tutorials/08-AgentCore-policy/Getting-Started/README.md

 The notebook guides you through:

 1. **Environment Setup** - Verify credentials and dependencies
-2. **Lambda Creation** - Create RefundTool Lambda function
+2. **Lambda Deployment** - Deploy 3 Lambda functions (ApplicationTool, RiskModelTool, ApprovalTool)
-3. **Gateway Setup** - Configure AgentCore Gateway with OAuth
+3. **Gateway Setup** - Configure AgentCore Gateway with OAuth and attach Lambda targets
+4. **Agent Testing** - Test the AI agent with access to all tools (no policies yet)
-4. **Policy Engine** - Create policy engine and Cedar policies
+5. **Policy Engine** - Create policy engine and attach to gateway
+6. **Cedar Policies** - Write and deploy Cedar policies for access control
-5. **Testing** - Test ALLOW and DENY scenarios with real AI agents
+7. **Policy Testing** - Test ALLOW and DENY scenarios with real AI agent requests
+8. **Cleanup** - Remove all created resources

-> **Note**: The demo uses boto3's native policy-registry client (available in boto3 1.42.0+), eliminating the need for manual service model configuration.
+> **Note**: The demo uses boto3's native policy-registry client (available in boto3 1.42.0+) and the Strands framework for AI agent functionality.

 ## Project Structure